 Annual Update/Open Item Inspection

 The applicant may make changes to the plant or the current licensing basis while the NRC performs its review of the LRA.
 Annually, after the initial application, the applicant is required to submit an amendment to the original application describing any change that materially affects the contents of the original application.
 The applicant may also make changes or commitments to satisfy an issue raised during the NRC review process or raised during a license renewal inspection.
-Additional inspection to review open items will be conducted at the option of the Regional Administrator.
-During this inspection, the following tasks should be accomplished.
+Additional inspections to review open items will be conducted at the option of the Regional Administrator.
+During this annual update inspection, the following tasks should be accomplished.

 Select a sample of plant modifications and CLB changes the applicant made since the date of the original LRA submittal.
-Determine these changes were included in an annual LRA update.
-For newly installed plant equipment required to be in the scope of license renewal, verify that the equipment is included in appropriate .
+Determine whether these changes were included in an annual LRA update.
+For newly installed plant equipment required to be in the scope of license renewal, verify that the equipment is included in appropriate AMPs.

 Compile the issues raised by previous inspections and determine the current status from the applicant.
 Determine if the issue has been resolved.
 If the issue has not been resolved, determine what the applicant’s plans are to resolve the issue and coordinate with NRR to determine the acceptability of those plans.

-Determine the applicant has compiled a list of future tasks to be accomplished as a result of commitments made during the license renewal process and entered these items into an official plant work tracking system.
+Determine whether the applicant has compiled a list of future tasks to be accomplished as a result of commitments made during the license renewal process and entered these items into an official plant work tracking system.
 This review is to ensure that committed tasks are being tracked to be accomplished prior to and during the period of extended operation.

 71002-04 INSPECTION GUIDANCE